chriscamacho/Jnanovg/README.md

 Jnanovg has NO dependencies on Jgles2 which is only used in the "test" class...

-to compile the wrapper use the jni ant target
+to compile the wrapper use the jni ant target (ant jni)

 to compile the test you will need Jgles2.jar and libJgles2.so in this directory.